sebmerkt/ride-share-compare/README.md

 ## Rolling deployment

 The Kafka java applications can be started and stopped when desired.
 New versions of the applications can be started at any time.
-A script that simulates schema evolution by subsequently running new versions of the producers, consumers and stream processors can be found in `rolling_deployment`.
+A script that simulates schema evolution by subsequently running new versions of the producers, consumers and stream processors can be found in `rolling_deployment/`.
 Before running the script, a clean database table should be created

 ```./rolling_deployment/create_database.py```